 No. Spinal cord stimulation was approved by the U.S. Food and Drug Administration in 1984.

-Medicare will pay 80% of the cost as long as the procedure is determined to be medically necessary.
+Neurostimulators are approved for coverage by Medicare, as long as the procedure is determined to be medically necessary.
+Medicare usually requires you to try more conservative treatments first, such as medication or physical therapy.
 Talk to your doctor about the Medicare Conditions of Coverage.

 The procedure to get the screening test takes approximately 30 to 90 minutes.
-The screening test period lasts approximately 3 to 7 days.
+The screening test period lasts up to 10 days.

 You will have local anesthesia when the leads (thin, insulated medical wires) are placed.
 There may be some occasional discomfort during the procedure, and you may have pain at the incision site once the anesthesia wears off.
 This should resolve after a day or so.